-- Abide by the terms of this policy - Notify the Human Resources Department in writing, of any criminal conviction for a violation involving a controlled substance and occurring in the workplace (including any place where duties are performed), no later than five calendar days after such conviction.
+- Abide by the terms of this policy - Notify the Department of Human Resources in writing, of any criminal conviction for a violation involving a controlled substance and occurring in the workplace (including any place where duties are performed), no later than five calendar days after such conviction.
 Within ten days after such notice, the College will report this information to the appropriate federal agency, when and as required by law.